Sandra Williams

 Hello, and welcome

-Often, as therapists, we miss clues.
-Supervision helps to recognise learning curves and feel supported through that.
+Supervision also helps the therapist recognise learning curves and feel supported.

-I work from a Transactional Analysis (T.A.) modality of over ten years of experience with integrative knowledge to a degree level of Contemporary approaches within CBT, such as Compassion-Focused Therapy (CFT) Exposure Therapy.
-Acceptance and commitment therapy (ACT) is Person-Centred and Mindfulness.
+I work from a transactional analysis (T.A.) modality of over ten years of experience with integrative knowledge to a degree level of contemporary approaches within CBT, such as compassion-focused therapy (CFT) and exposure therapy, acceptance and commitment therapy (ACT), Person-Centred Therapy, and Mindfulness.

-Transactional analysis can help with an impasse or feeling stuck with clients, enabling an understanding of complementary transactions that are clues to your attunement.
+Transactional analysis can help resolve an impasse or feelings of stuckness with clients by enabling an understanding of complementary transactions that are clues to one's attunement.

 I like to guide therapists to see the best in themselves, gain confidence where there might be some doubt, and see learning curves as growth, not failings.